Chapter 9: Alcohol and Controlled Substances

-Undergraduate groups, individuals, students, faculty, and staff may not serve alcoholic beverages to undergraduate students, except by special authorization from the Vice Chancellor for Student Life or his designee.
+Undergraduate groups, individuals, students, faculty, and staff may not serve alcoholic beverages to undergraduate students, except by special authorization from the Dean of Students or the dean's designee.
 Authorizations are limited to faculty-student mixers or dinners and very special occasions where a reasonable percentage of those attending are of legal drinking age.
 To seek authorization to serve alcohol for an event, the officers of the student organization should obtain a Special Event Registration Form from the Office of Schedules and Reservations and secure the approval by signature of their faculty adviser.
 The Special Event Registration Form must then be submitted to the Events Registration Committee.
 If authorization to serve alcohol is granted, the completed form should then be filed with the Office of Schedules and Reservations no fewer than five days in advance of the event.
 (See also, "Registration of Meetings, Concerts, Lectures, and Special Events" in Chapter 3.)

 Officers of an organization or a residence hall or individuals hosting an event are responsible for ensuring compliance with University policies and state and local law.
 Both organizations and individuals are subject to disciplinary sanction by the University and prosecution by the state of Tennessee and the Metropolitan Government of Nashville.